UK university college rewrites 650-year-old dress code to fit transgender students

-LONDON (Thomson Reuters Foundation) - A college at one of Britain’s oldest universities has rewritten its 650-year-old dress code to allow transgender students to dress how they choose at formal events with campaigners hoping other colleges will follow suit.
+LONDON, June 23 (Thomson Reuters Foundation) - The head of a college at one of Britain’s oldest universities has rewritten a 650-year-old dress code to allow transgender students to dress how they choose at formal events with campaigners hoping other colleges will follow suit.

-Mark Elliot, the dean of St Catharine’s College at Cambridge University, reworded the dress code after a campaign spearheaded by American transgender student Charlie Northrop, 25, who transitioned from male to female earlier this year.
+Mark Elliot, the dean of St Catharine’s College at Cambridge University, reworded the dress code after a campaign spearheaded by American transgender student Charlie Northrup, who transitioned from male to female earlier this year.

 Previously male students had to wear smart trousers and jacket with a tie at formal events while women had to wear a skirt and blouse or dress but now students can choose to wear what they like as long as it is “suitably smart dress”.